 Select a category below to browse relevant vaccine information and FAQs

-The Australian National Immunisation Program (NIP) outlines a series of government funded immunisations given at specific times throughout your life.
-In addition, vaccines for other diseases that are not funded may be recommended in the Australian Immunisation Handbook (a resource developed by a government body to provide advice to healthcare professionals).1,2
+The Australian National Immunisation Program (NIP) outlines a series of government funded immunisations given at specific times throughout a child's life.
+In addition, vaccines for other diseases that are not funded may be recommended for specific life stages in the Australian Immunisation Handbook (a resource developed by a government body to provide advice to healthcare professionals).1,2

-- Immunisation funded via the National Immunisation Program (NIP) for certain individuals
+- Immunisation funded via the National Immunisation Program (NIP) for everyone

-- Immunisations may be recommended in the Australian Immunisation Handbook but is not funded
+- Immunisation recommended in the Australian Immunisation Handbook but is not funded

 |Meningococcal ACWY disease|